-While the U.S. stock market is technically open from 9:30 AM to 4 PM EST every trading day, attentive stock traders know that some hours of the day are more active than others.
+While the U.S. stock market is technically open from 9:30am to 4pm ET, some times of day are more active than others, and go by the moniker “power hour.”

-Past that, there is some agreement over what the stock market Power Hour actually means to investors.
-Here’s a closer look at the Power Hour, and what it might mean to you.
+Here’s a closer look at the power hour, and what it might mean to you.

-With the Power Hour, stock market traders have a concentrated time to leverage specific market opportunities.
+During the trading day, the power hour is when traders have a concentrated time to leverage specific market opportunities.
 That goes for anyone trading common market securities like stocks, index funds, commodities, currencies, and derivatives, especially options trading and futures.

 When Does Stock Power Hour Occur?

-Most market observers land on two specific times, however, in defining the term:
+The term power hour is subjective, but most market observers land on two specific times in defining the term:

 • The first trading hour of the market day.
 This is when news flows in overnight from across the world that can impact portfolio positions that investors may want to leverage.